4d/docs/docs/Project/creating.md

-**Note:** 4D Server can open .4DProject files in read-only mode, for testing purpose.
+**Note:** 4D Server can open .4DProject files in read-only mode, for testing purposes.
 For deployment, 4D projects are provided as .4DZ files (zipped files).
 For more information, please refer to [Deploying a project](deployment.md).

 ## Creating the project files